-Slater and Gordon have commenced a class action against the National Australian Bank (NAB) and MLC Limited (MLC) on behalf of customers who were mis-sold NAB Credit Card Cover (NAB CCI Class Action).
+Slater and Gordon have commenced a class action against the National Australian Bank (NAB) and MLC Limited (MLC) on behalf of customers who were mis-sold consumer credit insurance (CCI) for their credit card and/or personal loan (NAB CCI Class Action).

 Register your details for the NAB CCI Class Action here